lexibank/lexibank-analysed/workflow.md

 - code
   - to download the lexibank dataset,
   - to compute phonological and lexical features from this data and
-- The computed structural data in three CLDF StructureDatasets.
+- the computed structural data in three CLDF StructureDatasets.

 The workflow consists of a sequence of calls to `cldfbench` subcommands, which in turn call the code described above.